particle-iot/docs/src/content/tutorials/cellular-connectivity/introduction.md

 - Turkey
 - UAE

+You may be able to connect temporarily, for example doing setup of new devices to be used elsewhere.
+However you should not use devices regularly in these countries as the devices will likely be blocked and will then be unusable.
+Growth or enterprise deployments must not be made in areas with roaming restrictions.

 ### Carrier certification

 This is mainly an issue with LTE Cat M1 devices in the United States.
 Both AT&T and Verizon require device manufacturers to test and obtain a certification for their devices to connect to their LTE Cat M1 networks.
 Particle has completed this process for AT&T, which then involves Particle uploading the IMEI numbers for all certified devices to AT&T so they will not be blocked from the network.